 According to Making Music Magazine, different genres can offer different types of healing.
 My mix of mood-altering music can come from a wide range of genres, except for house, I find house mind-numbingly boring.

 This is supported by Psychology Today, whereby music listeners mirror their reactions and emotions to that of which the song is expressing, so a sad song can cause us to feel sadness.
-One of the reasons some people listen to sad music when they’re feeling sad, rather than listening to happy music to try and change their mood to a happier one, is because sometimes it’s better to elicit that sad feeling to recover from it.
+One of the reasons some people listen to sad music when they’re feeling sad, rather than listening to happy music to try to change their mood to a happier one, is because sometimes it’s better to elicit that sad feeling to recover from it.
 Furthermore, even sad songs can bring us a sense of pleasure and comfort Eerola and Peltola (2016).

 The power of music to affect our mood doesn’t just stop there.
 According to the theory of music, mood and movement, or MMM for short, music can create a psychological response that can alter our moods and lead to improved health outcomes (Murrock and Higgins, 2009).
 Therefore, it’s not just affecting our moods, music can also help with our health.